grig23/primetime.en/help/programming/tvsdk-1.4-for-android/ad-insertion/android-1.4-updating-rules/android-1.4-sample-rule-files.md

 ---
 description: In the AdobeTVSDKConfig.json you can specify default rules as well as rules for specific zones.
-seo-description: In the AdobeTVSDKConfig.json you can specify default rules as well as rules for specific zones.
-seo-title: Sample creative selection rules
 title: Sample creative selection rules
-uuid: 7b4b4a76-f813-4f6c-ac41-36ca08bb8173
 ---

 # Sample creative selection rules{#sample-creative-selection-rules}